kalliste/seL4-c89/C89-PROJECT.md

 - [x] Rework the PC99 interrupt helpers so that the generated statements avoid declaration-after-statement issues, inline-specifier ordering problems, always-true comparisons, and variadic macro misuse under strict C90.
-- Adjust the CR3 and translation invalidation helpers so that inline assembly operates on named temporaries instead of subscripting non-lvalue temporaries under pedantic C90.
+- Adjust the CR3 and translation invalidation helpers so that the inline assembly operates on named temporaries instead of subscripting the temporary returned by `makeCR3(...)`, avoiding the pedantic C90 error.
 - [x] Make `setMRs_lookup_failure` return explicitly so the strict warnings stop flagging it as falling off the end.
 - Audit architecture helpers for unused parameters and modern inline idioms